MCMicS/jenkins-control-plugin/README.md

 To install it, **Settings -> Plugins -> Install from disk** and restart your IDE.

 ### Last features
-* Fix EDT thread violation
+* Added support of Patch Parameter Plugin for pre-tested commit

-## Important Notes for the version 0.8.0
+## Important Notes for the version >= 0.8.0
 This release is not compatible with IDEA 10 anymore.

 ## ChangeLog